icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The value for the JSON name value does not pass Events Validation [stdRdapEventsValidation]."
 }
 ```
-    10. If the JSON name links exists, the value shall pass the test Links validation [stdRdapLinksValidation] defined in this document.
+    10. If the JSON name links exists, the value shall pass the test Links validation [[stdRdapLinksValidation]][id-stdRdapLinksValidation] defined in this document.
 ``` json
 {
   "code": -12017,